Bruce Poliquin is the only second district candidate who says he will not use ranked-choice voting

 At this point in the race, it appears Mainers in the second district may have to wait up to a week after Election Day before learning who they're sending to Congress.

-As for the Congressional race in district one, in a recent debate, Chellie Pingree said she will not use ranked-choice voting.
-Her Republican challenger Mark Holbrook also says he won't use it.
+As for the Congressional race in district one, in a recent debate, Rep. Chellie Pingree said she will not use ranked-choice voting.
+Her Republican challenger, Mark Holbrook, also says he won't use it.

 Independent State Representative Marty Grohman says he will use it.